material-components/material-components-ios/.github/ISSUE_TEMPLATE/Team_handbook.md

 # Variants

-## Variant 1: A single-sentence description of this variant.

-A longer-form description of the variant.

-Pros:

-- Individual items describing the positive aspects of this variant.

-Cons:

-- Individual items describing the negative aspects of this variant.

-Action items:

-- A list of actions that will have to be taken in order to make this handbook change.

-## Variant 2: A single-sentence description of this variant.
+## Variant #: A single-sentence description of this variant.

 A longer-form description of the variant.